Giving Circle Investment Process

 • Prescreening: UWSM staff review each proposal to determine if it meets the required eligibility criteria, that all required documents are uploaded, and that the selected shared outcome measure(s) match with the chosen strategy(ies).

-• Review: UWSM staff assign proposals to volunteer investment reviewers who read proposals and score them based on the criteria above, as well as financial reviewers who review all provided financial documentation to ensure fiscal soundness.
+• Review: UWSM staff assign proposals to volunteer investment reviewers who read proposals and score them based on the criteria below, as well as financial reviewers who review all financial documentation provided to ensure fiscal soundness.

 • Investment Recommendation and Decision Meetings: Volunteer reviewers discuss proposals and make recommendations to board-level committees.
 The UWSM Board of Directors approves the final investment decisions.